yaqding/homo-pose/README.md

 # An Efficient Solution to the Homography-Based Relative Pose Problem With a Common Reference Direction.
-This repository contains implementations based on the transposed eigenvalue decomposition method.
+This repository contains faster implementations based on the transposed eigenvalue decomposition method.

 ## Citations
 Please cite us if you use the code: